Ischia: Geology and geography

 The roughly trapezoidal island is formed by a complex volcano immediately southwest of the Campi Flegrei area at the western side of the Bay of Naples.
-The eruption of the trachytic Green Tuff Ignimbrite about 56,000 years ago was followed by caldera formation.
+The eruption of the trachytic Green Tuff Ignimbrite about 56,000 years ago was followed by the formation of a caldera comprising almost the entire island and some of the surrounding seabed.
 The highest point of the island, Monte Epomeo (788 m), is a volcanic horst consisting of green tuff that was submerged after its eruption and then uplifted.
 Volcanism on the island has been significantly affected by tectonism that formed a series of horsts and grabens; resurgent doming produced at least 800 m of uplift during the past 33,000 years.
 Many small monogenetic volcanoes formed around the uplifted block.
 Volcanism during the Holocene produced a series of pumiceous tephras, tuff rings, lava domes, and lava flows.
 The last eruption of Ischia, in 1302, produced a spatter cone and the Arso lava flow, which reached the NE coast.

-The surrounding waters, including gulfs of Gaeta, Naples and Pozzuoli are both rich and healthy, providing habitat to around seven species of whales and dolphins, including massive fin and sperm whales.
+The surrounding waters including gulfs of Gaeta, Naples and Pozzuoli are both rich and healthy, providing a habitat for around 7 species of whales and dolphins including gigantic fin and sperm whales.
 Special research programmes on local cetaceans have been conducted to monitor and protect this bio-diversity.

+From its roughly trapezoidal shape, the island is approximately 18 nautical miles from Naples, 10 km wide from east to west, 7 km from north to south, with a coastline of 43 km and an area of approximately 46.3 km2.
+The highest elevation is Monte Epomeo, standing at 788 meters and located in the center of the island.
+This is an horst, a tectonic volcano, meaning a block of the Earth's crust that has been uplifted compared to the surrounding crust due to magmatic pressure (horst is a German term meaning "rock").
+Monte Epomeo is mistakenly thought of as a volcano, although it lacks any volcanic characteristics.
+Island volcanism, in fact, is particularly prevalent along the fractures that border the horst, namely Monte Epomeo.

+Strabo reports what the Greek historian Timeo said about a tsunami that occurred in Ischia shortly before his time.
+Following the volcanic activity of Epomeo, "...the sea receded for three stages; afterwards (...) it turned back again and its ebb tide submerged the island (...) those who lived on the mainland fled from the coast into the interior of Campania" (Geography V, 4, 9).
+Cumae, not far from that coast, in Greek means "wave".
+Volcanic activity on Ischia has generally been characterized by eruptions that were not very significant and occurred at great intervals.
+After eruptions in Greek and Roman times, the last one occurred in 1302 in the eastern sector of the island with a brief flow (known as Arso) reaching the sea.